 Duplicate of another place

 Start with this option if you are reporting a local business for having multiple fake locations.
-When you click to report a “duplicate of another place”, you’ll see a list of businesses Google automatically chooses as similar listings.
+When you click to report a “duplicate of another place,” you’ll see a list of businesses Google automatically chooses as similar listings.

 Doesn’t exist here

-You can also opt to use the “doesn’t exist here” option to report a fake location.
+You can also use the “doesn’t exist here” option to report a fake location.
 When choosing this reporting type, we recommend you provide photos to Google to support your request to remove the fake listing.
 Per their instructions, they ask you to upload “useful photos that include the storefront, notices, or signs” to show the business is not located at the address they claim they are operating out of.

 Using The Google Business Redressal Complaint Form To Report A Fake Location